yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-secure-clusters/add-users.md

 Add database users to provide team members and applications access to the cluster's YugabyteDB database.

 When you create a cluster in Yugabyte Cloud, you set up the database admin credentials, which you use to access the YugabyteDB database.
-For other team members and applications to be able to connect, you can add them as database users.
-You should grant them only the privileges that they require.
+Use this account to:

+- add more database users
+- assign privileges to users
+- change your password, or the passwords of other users

 YugabyteDB uses [role-based access control](../../../secure/authorization/) (RBAC) to [manage authorization](../cloud-users/).
 A database user's access is determined by the roles they are assigned.
+You should grant users only the privileges that they require.

 ## Create and manage users and roles